nncast/GoogleWebDesign-Storybook/README.md

 - Google Chrome or any modern browser (Chrome preferred for full preview support)

 **Installation Instructions**
-1. **Download** and extract the project `.zip` file.
+1. Download and extract the project `.zip` file.
-2. Open `Storybook_Demo.html` in Chrome using Google Web Designer’s preview—or open directly in browser.
+2. Using Google Web Designer’s open `Storybook_Demo.html` in the file.
-3. Explore the animations and UX/UI interactions!
+3. Click preview on the top right and select Chrome.

 ---
 Developed by Janelle Ann Castillo (nncast)